Amr7hmed/yamm-dashboard/README.md

-# Octane Dashboard
+# Yamm Dashboard

 ## Description

-Octane Dashboard is a React-based web application designed to manage orders and users efficiently.
-The project uses modern web development tools and libraries like Vite, Redux Toolkit, and React Router.
+Yamm Dashboard is a React-based web application designed to manage refund orders efficiently.
+The project utilizes modern web development tools and libraries like React.js, Mui, and React Query.

 ## Features
-- Manage orders with functionalities to view, update status, and delete orders.
-- User management with the ability to toggle user status and roles.
+- Display a list of refund orders with all necessary details.
+- Manage order decisions through a dropdown menu (Reject, Accept, Escalate).
+- Toggle order status between active and inactive using a switch.
+- Navigate to a detailed order page by clicking an icon button.
+- A reusable and configurable table component for data display.
+- Instant updates to the table without page reloads.
-- Responsive design with Bootstrap for styling.
+- Notification toasters for user actions.
-- JSON Server for simulating a backend API.
+- Pagination with a maximum of 3 orders per page.
+- RESTful API integration with proper loading and error handling states.

 ## Technologies Used
 - React
-- Redux Toolkit
-- React Router
+- React Query
 - TypeScript
-- Bootstrap
-- Sass
+- Mui
 - JSON Server
-- Jest & React Testing Library (for testing)

 ## Installation